-b.
 Effect of DER on stock returns

-H3: DER has a negative effect on stock returns

-From Table 7 it is known that the value of the DER path coefficients is 0.096 with a p-value of -0.146.
-P-values 0.070 > 0.05, then $H_3$ is not supported.
+$\rm H_3$: DER has a negative effect on stock returns From Table 7 it is known that the value of the DER path coefficients is -0,146 with a p-value of 0,070.
+P-values 0.070 > 0.05, then $\rm H_3$ is not supported.
 Therefore, it can be concluded that DER has no effect on stock returns of infrastructure companies in Indonesia for the 2015-2017 period.

-c.
 Effect of PER on stock returns

-H5: PER has a positive effect on stock returns

-From Table 7 it is known that the value of the path coefficients PER is -0.293 with 0.001 p-values.
-P-values 0.001 < 0.05, then $H_5$ is not supported.
+$\rm H{5}$: PER has a positive effect on stock returns From Table 7 it is known that the value of the path coefficients PER is -0.293 with 0.001 p-values.
+P-values 0.001 < 0.05, then $\rm H{5}$ is not supported.
 Therefore, it can be concluded that PER does not affect stock returns of infrastructure companies in Indonesia for the 2015-2017 period.

-d.
 Effect of NPM on stock returns.

-H7: NPM has a positive effect on stock returns

-From Table 7 it is known that the value of NPM path coefficients is -0.07 with p-values < 0.165.
-P-values 0.165 > 0.05, then $H_7$ is not supported.
+H_7 : NPM has a positive effect on stock returns From Table 7 it is known that the value of NPM path coefficients is -0,097 with p-values <0.165.
+P-values 0.165 > 0.05, then H_7 is not supported.
 Therefore, it can be concluded that NPM has no effect on stock returns of infrastructure companies in Indonesia for the 2015-2017 period.

-- 2. Effect of independent variable and moderation variable on the dependent variable - a.
-The effect of EPS on stock returns with economic growth (GDP) as a moderating variable.
+Effect of independent variable and moderation variable on the dependent variable The effect of EPS on stock returns with economic growth (GDP) as a moderating variable.

-$H_2$ : Economic growth strengthens the positive effect of EPS on stock returns From Table 7 it is known that the path coefficient value of EPS\GDP is 0.049 with p-values of 0.203.
-P-values 0.203 > 0.05, $H_2$ is not supported.
+H2: Economic growth strengthens the positive effect of EPS on stock returns

+From Table 7 it is known that the path coefficient value of EPSGDP is 0.049 with p-values of 0.203.
+P-values 0.203 > 0.05, H_2 is not supported.
 Therefore, it can be concluded that economic growth does not moderate the effect of EPS on stock returns of infrastructure companies in Indonesia for the 2015-2017 period.
+Before moderation, the effect of EPS on stock returns was positively significant, but after being moderated by GDP the effect of EPS on stock returns was insignificant.
+This shows that GDP does not have a significant ability to moderate the effect of EPS on stock returns.